MEI-ASD-2023/project-phase-02-patch/README.md

 ### Implementation

-The base source code for your project should be developed in the `src/asd-project1-base` folder provided in the base [source code](./src/asd-project1-base/) folder.
+Th eproject focus on the study and implementation of reliable broadcast.
+To this end, the goals/steps of this first project are defined as follows:

 1. Develop a distributed system (in Java, using [Babel](https://github.com/pfouto/babel-core), source code [provided](./src)) that implements a *reliable* broadcast algorithm (Lecture 1 and Lecture 2) using a gossip/epidemic protocol (Lecture 2) for deciding which peers to communicate with.
 2. Add the *"anti-entropy"* optimisation (Lecture 2), to reduce the number of redundant messages that are sent throughout the system.
 3. Implement the *[HyParView](https://asc.di.fct.unl.pt/~jleitao/pdf/dsn07-leitao.pdf)* protocol for allowing your reliable broadcast algorithm to request peers to communicate with more efficiently.

+The base source code for your project should be developed in the `src/asd-project1-base` folder provided in the base [source code](./src/asd-project1-base/) folder.

 ### Report